-In sole proprietorships, cash for business and personal use may be held in a single checking account.
+In sole proprietorships, cash for business and personal use is sometimes held in a single checking account (separate accounts are recommended, however).
 All cash that is available for use by the combined entity should be included on line 1.
-In the example, Jack and Julie London are using the form as a consolidated statement.
-The Londons had \$6,388 in their checking account (line 1, col. A) when they prepared the balance sheet at the beginning of the year.
+In the example, James and Dolly Madison are using the form as a consolidated statement.
+The Madisons had \$3,421 in their checking account (line 1, col. A) when they prepared the balance sheet at the beginning of the year.
+Since the statements were prepared as a projection through the following year, they entered their end of year expected cash balance of \$52,282 in line 1, col. B.